jacobzaidiau/Versioning-File-System/README.md

 ## About Versioning File System

 Versioning File System implements a user space file system which automatically keeps multiple versions of files, and implements tools to work with the file versions.
-The project is compatible with a Linux distribution and not Windows or MacOS.
+The project is only compatible with a Linux distribution and not Windows or MacOS.

 ## Instructions for how to develop, use, and test the code.